HungryMuttis/Tweaks/README.md

 - Automatic help command generation
 - Optional arguments
 - Command overloading

+There is also a class `Tweaks.Features.BetterConsole.CommandsClass` to specifically enable or disable commands in a specific class

 ## Testing Note
 I've tested this mod with two game instances (just me), but it *should* work fine with more players